-In March 2008 the U.S. Department of Homeland Security (DHS) issued its Protective Action Guides (PAGs) for radiological dispersal device (RDD) and improvised nuclear device (IND) incidents (Federal Register 73, No. 149, 45029–45049).
+In March 2008 the U.S. Department of Homeland Security (DHS) issued its Protective Action Guides (PAGs) for radiological dispersal device (RDD) and improvised nuclear device (IND) incidents [Federal Register 73(149), 45029–45049].
 This document provides recommendations for protection of public health in the early, intermediate and late phases of response to an RDD or IND incident, and discusses approaches to implementation of the necessary actions.
-Although PAGs for the early and intermediate phases of response generally follow U.S. Environmental Protection Agency (EPA) guidelines, the proposed late phase PAG for cleanup and restoration of an affected site is based on an approach termed “optimization.”
+Although PAGs for the early and intermediate phases of response generally follow U.S. Environmental Protection Agency (EPA) guidelines, the proposed late-phase PAG for cleanup and restoration of an affected site is based on an approach termed “optimization.”
 DHS guidelines provide a general description of the goals of the late recovery phase, but they do not describe the complex optimization approach to decision making during the process of achieving these multifaceted goals.

 The report is meant to be all-encompassing within the scope of the Committee’s charge, which is to be primarily based on established radiation protection principles while also accommodating the existing statutory cleanup processes.
 Recovery lessons learned from the recent Fukushima nuclear reactor accident are being included.

 A paper, co-authored by Drs.
-Chen and Nisbet, has presentation at the International Radiation Protection Association Conference in Glasgow, United Kingdom during May 2012.
+Chen and Nisbet, was presented at the International Radiation Protection Association (IRPA) Conference in Glasgow, United Kingdom during May 2012.

 During the third quarter (July to September) the next assemblage of the Committee took place via teleconference on August 24.
 The writing progress of the sections and appendices was reviewed and deemed to be good.
 The Committee discussed the latest White House initiative on long‑range recovery, and how, if enacted, it might affect both existing EPA PAGs and ultimately the Committee’s report.
 The Committee elected to monitor the initiative and to respond as developments with the initiative may occur.
 The Committee did succeed in completing smooth drafts of the report sections and appendices on time for submittal to PAC 5.
 The drafts were transmitted to PAC 5 for review on September 6 and comments are anticipated by early October.

-During the fourth quarter (October thru December), the committee met two times.
-During the first meeting on October 17 to 18 feedback on comments made by PAC 5 on draft sections and appendices were discussed and evaluated.
-SC 5-1 recommended that the scope of the Report be augmented to encompass all types of nuclear and radiological incidents due to the awareness from the Fukushima incident that large scale contamination is possible by other kinds of non-terrorist events.
+During the fourth quarter (October thru December), the Committee met two times.
+During the first meeting on October 17–18, 2012 feedback on comments made by PAC 5 on draft sections and appendices were discussed and evaluated.
+SC 5-1 recommended that the scope of the report be augmented to encompass all types of nuclear and radiological incidents due to the awareness from the Fukushima incident that large scale contamination is possible by other kinds of nonterrorist events.
 Approval was given to include the additional scenarios and for the new title of the report, “Decision Making for Late-Phase Recovery from Nuclear or Radiological Incidents.”
 The following non-nuclear terrorism scenarios were approved to be added to the report: